Antique Salesman Samples

 knockoffs have been being

-made for so long that the distinction is now being lost.
+made for so long that the distinction of old / new is being lost.

-knockoff, fake, or reproduction.
+knockoff, and fake, or reproduction.
 That is what it is.
 You might not

 think that and that is fine.
 There are